Phosphatidylserine and Related Lipids

 During apoptosis, generation of reactive oxygen species occurs, mainly hydrogen peroxide, which together with the enzyme cytochrome c bring about rapid oxidation of the fatty acids in phosphatidylserine before this lipid is externalized.
 Indeed, it is now apparent that molecular species of phosphatidylserine with an oxidatively truncated sn-2 acyl group that incorporates terminal γ-hydroxy(or oxo)-α,β-unsaturated acyl moieties are especially potent signals for scavenger receptors in macrophages as a prerequisite for engulfment of apoptotic cells.
 Such oxidized lipids are discussed in our web page dealing with oxidized phospholipids.

 This has been described as "a dominant and evolutionarily conserved immunosuppressive signal that promotes tolerance and prevents local and systemic immune activation" or more succinctly as an "eat-me signal".
 Binding of phosphatidylserine to specific proteins, such as apolipoprotein H (β2-glycoprotein 1), enhances the recognition and clearance.
 This process is essential for the development of lung and brain, and it is also relevant to clinical situations where apoptosis plays an important part, such as cancer, chronic autoimmunity, and infections.
 For example, phosphatidylserine is a necessary component of the TAM family of receptor tyrosine kinases and the receptor-ligand complex of particular importance in cancer cells, where phosphatidylserine-TAM signalling regulates many aspects of inflammation and immune resolution and is seen as a target for therapeutic intervention.
 Exposure of phosphatidylserine is increased substantially on the surface of tumor cells or tumor cell-derived microvesicles, which have innate immunosuppressive properties and facilitate tumor growth and metastasis.
+Targeting phosphatidylserine is considered to be a promising strategy in cancer immunotherapy.
 In relation to atherosclerosis, phosphatidylserine is believed to have anti-inflammatory and protective effects as a component of the high-density lipoproteins, probably mediated by the apoptosis mechanism.
 In contrast, as this mechanism is important for the turnover of erythrocytes, it is relevant to thrombus formation and the stabilization of blood clots.
 The innate immunosuppressive effect of externalized phosphatidylserine has been hijacked by numerous viruses and bacteria to facilitate infection.

 A similar apoptopic mechanism operates in retinal pigment epithelial cells to remove the large amounts of photoreceptor cell debris that are generated continuously.
 In addition, appreciable amounts of phosphatidylserine are translocated by an analogous mechanism to the surface of T lymphocytes that express low levels of the trans-membrane enzyme tyrosine phosphatase.
 This change in distribution acts then as a signalling mechanism to modulate the activities of several membrane proteins.
 The anti-coagulant protein annexin V binds with high specificity to phosphatidylserine and is used as a probe to detect apoptotic cells.
 It is noteworthy that phosphatidylserine is a major component of the membranes of microvesicles in animal cells, and translocation to the outer leaflet upon cellular activation is essential for their biogenesis.
 In addition, exposure of phosphatidylserine on the cell surface is reported to be a factor in non-apoptotic forms of regulated inflammatory cell death, such as necroptosis.